theforeman/safemode/README.markdown

 This will allow your template users to access the name method on your User objects.

+Class methods can be whitelisted by calling `allow_class_method :foo` from within the Jail.
+Note that access to raw constants is not permitted, so the class is only accessible when returned by a method or passed into a template.

 For more details about the concepts behind Safemode please refer to the following blog posts until a more comprehensive writeup is available: